Early Symptoms (first few weeks of infection):

 Here is my account of how I caught this chronic sore throat virus, and how it gradually began infecting my whole body.

 This infection began with a bad sore throat that I caught.
 Being in excellent physical shape at that time, I thought nothing of it.
-I had no rash on my body, though the back of my throat and the rear arch of my soft palette were red and inflamed (see image), looking a bit like a herpangina sore throat, but without pain, blisters or ulcers.
+I had no rash on my body, though the back of my throat and the rear arch of my soft palette were red and inflamed (see image), looking a bit like a herpangina sore throat, but without pain, and without the blisters and ulcers that normally accompany herpangina.
 I paid little attention to it.
 Several weeks later, however, I noticed that my sore throat had not cleared up, and instead, the infection started spreading.
 This was strange, because I was very healthy at that point, HIV negative, with no previous medical problems, usually fighting off colds and infections very quickly.
 Yet this sore throat would not go away.

 Within a month, this chronic sore throat virus had spread to my nose, which started producing unusually thick and heavy mucus.
 My nose and sinuses thus became blocked and stuffy, needing to be regularly cleared of this thick mucus every hour or two.
 (This thick nasal mucus congestion is now a permanent symptom).
-A constant stuffy nose like this is classified as chronic sinusitis, chronic rhinitis, post nasal drip, or rhinorrhea.
+A constant stuffy nose like this can be classified as chronic sinusitis, chronic rhinitis, post-nasal drip, or rhinorrhea.

 Then my lungs became infected, leading to a mild chest infection and a dry cough.
-Soon after this, the virus reached my stomach, which started aching a little and produced gas and bubbling sounds, which created some belching (my rumbling, aching stomach is also a permanent – but thankfully intermittent – symptom).
-The virus also spread to my intestines, where it also produced odorless intestinal gas (odorless flatulence), bowel rumbles and bowel bloating (now all permanent symptoms).
+Soon after this, the virus reached my stomach, which started aching a little and producing gas and bubbling sounds, which created some belching.
+My rumbling, aching stomach became a chronic – but thankfully intermittent – symptom.
+The virus also spread to my intestines, where it produced odorless intestinal gas (odorless flatulence), bowel rumbles and bowel bloating (now all permanent symptoms).

 After another month, this viral infection manifested a distinct new phase: intense mental state changes suddenly appeared.
-These disturbing psychological symptoms started with a feeling of being very tense, anxious and uncomfortable, especially with people (even with friends and family).
-I became very weak mentally.
-My strength of mind rapidly disintegrated, and in particular, I became very frail and feeble emotionally.
-Other people seemed to perturb my mind, so it became quite unpleasant to socialize.
+These disturbing psychological symptoms started with a feeling of being very tense, anxious and uncomfortable, especially in company (even with friends and family).
+I also became very weak mentally: my strength of mind disintegrated, and in particular, I became very frail and feeble emotionally, as if I’d lost my emotional backbone.
+Being with other people seemed to further perturb my mind, and so it became quite unpleasant to socialize.

-As a result of these psychological changes, I started avoiding social contact more and more, just because I found it a mental strain to be with people, even if they were good friends.
+As a result of these psychological changes, I started avoiding social contact more and more, just because I found it a mental strain to be with people.
 Avoiding company made me lonely, yet being with people caused severe tension.
-This extreme anxiety made it impossible for me to continue to go to work, so I left my job.
+This extreme anxiety made it impossible for me to continue working, so I left my job.

 Additionally, just reading or listening to facts and ideas created strong tensions in my mind, as I tried to process the information.
 So it seemed I could not cope with structured information very well either, even from a book, television or radio.
 This is more or less psychosis.
 As a coping strategy, I limited my time with people and information to help reduce this unpleasant mental tension.

 Then I quickly became very apathetic.
 The apathy was towards all sorts of tasks and activities.
 My normal pro-active ‘can do’ attitude was replaced by a ‘not interested’ feeling – totally out of character.
 I am normally a motivated, enthusiastic and highly organized person.
 However, as this infection and its psychological effects progressed, I began to lose interest in the usual pleasures of life (a condition called anhedonia), including pleasure from sex.
 There was also a large loss of libido (loss of the desire for sex).
-Furthermore, much of my enthusiasm, drive and motivation just evaporated away (a condition called athymhormia).
+Furthermore, much of my enthusiasm, drive and motivation just evaporated away.

 I also began to experience some short-term memory difficulties, and inability to concentrate which caused problems in my day-to-day activities.
 There was some intelligence loss, particularly in my verbal, spelling and grammatical skills, and I found it a lot harder to recall words, names and other information from my long-term memory.
 Thus I found myself becoming less articulate, often mispronouncing words, and forgetting names.